Fermentation Technology: From Ancient Wisdom To Modern Advances

 300 BC: The Invention Of Distillation

-19th Century: Industrialisation Drives Mass Production And Standardisation
+19th Century: Industrialization Drives Mass Production And Standardization

 The 19th century witnessed two crucial developments in fermentation technology.
 Firstly, significant advances were made in understanding the role of microorganisms in the fermentation process, particularly in brewing and winemaking.
 Louis Pasteur's work on yeast fermentation techniques laid the foundation for modern microbiology and fermentation science.

-Secondly, the Industrial Revolution made possible the mass production of fermented beverages, such as beer and wine, leading to the commercialisation and standardisation of these products.
+Secondly, the Industrial Revolution made possible the mass production of fermented beverages, such as beer and wine, leading to the commercialization and standardization of these products.

 20th Century: Genetic Engineering And Bioreactors